 Selecting Patio Sling Chair Replacement Fabric

-First, both of these fabrics were developed with sling chair applications in mind.
-They are both extremely UV resistant, durable, and breathable.
-Likewise, both fabrics are very easy to care for and clean with just mild soap and water.
-Plus, they are both manufactured right here in the United States at top-notch mills.
-The differences between these two fabrics are subtle and come from the fiber content and the manufacturing process.
+First, all of these fabrics were developed with sling chair applications in mind.
+They are extremely UV resistant, durable and breathable.
+Likewise, they are very easy to care for and clean with just mild soap and water.
+Plus, they are all manufactured right here in the United States at top-notch mills.
+The differences between these fabrics are subtle and come from the fiber content and the manufacturing process.

 Phifertex

-Phifertex offers two collections for sling chairs: Phifertex Plus and Phifertex Designer.
-All Phifertex Plus fabric and most Phifertex Designer fabrics are made from 100% PVC-coated polyester yarns.
-When the fabric is being finished the PVC coating is actually re-melted slightly and then set again so every point where the fibers cross is fused together.
+All Phifertex fabrics are made from 100% PVC-coated polyester yarns.
+When the fabric is being finished, the PVC (also simply called vinyl) coating is actually re-melted slightly and then set again so every point where the fibers cross is fused together.
 This makes the fabric extremely dimensionally stable and leaves little bias stretch.
-This is important because when the fabric is stretched over your chair it won’t form pockets or sag.
+This is important because when the fabric is stretched over your chair, it won’t sag or form pockets.

 Functional Considerations

 There are a few other functional considerations to make beyond the brand that are important to note.
-Sling fabrics that have a softer fiber woven in, like Sunbrella Sling and some Phifertex Designer styles typically have more give, which is great for certain chair styles and preferences.
-But if you want a really taut chair surface, or if your chair calls for it, we recommend using Phifertex Plus or a 100% vinyl Phifertex Designer instead of a fancier weave.
+The first is how much stretch the fabric has.
+Sling fabrics that have a softer fiber woven in typically have more give.
+This is great for certain chair styles and preferences.
+But if you want a really taut chair surface, or if your chair calls for it, we recommend using a 100% vinyl-coated polyester fabric like Phifertex or Textilene.

 A Note About Sling Fabric Weight